sansagara/Calendar-Challenge/README.md

 # Calendar Challenge

 This is my answer to a front-end programming challenge i got for a development position @prosoft. :computer:
+Notice: holidayapi now requires a key for accessing their data.
+Some modification to the code below is necesary for it to work properly.

 ## Libraries:
 - [JQuery](https://jquery.com/): Used for AJAX call to Holidayapi service and changing the cell styles by id.